hexinfra/gorox/README.md

   * edgeProxy1: The Edge Proxy, also works as an API Gateway or WAF,
   * app1      : A Web application implemented directly on Gorox,
-  * srv1      : A TCP server implemented directly on Gorox,
+  * server1   : A TCP server implemented directly on Gorox,
   * svc1      : A public RPC service implemented directly on Gorox,
   * svcProxy1 : A service proxy for svc1,
-  * proxy2    : A gateway proxy passing requests to PHP-FPM / Tomcat server,
+  * proxy2    : A gateway proxy passing requests to PHP-FPM or Tomcat server,
   * svc2      : A private RPC service implemented directly on Gorox,
   * svcProxy2 : A service proxy for svc2,
-  * job1      : A background application in Gorox doing something periodically.
+  * cronjob1  : A background application in Gorox doing something periodically.

 The whole Gorox cluster can alternatively be managed by a Myrox instance, which behaves like the control plane in Service Mesh.
 In this configuration, all Gorox